campusnet/campusnet/README.md

 6) Push the fork/clone to the main cla repository.

 # Developed in
-Backend for web: django 1.10.5
+Backend for web:
+front layer: NodeJS
+back layer: silicon framework(c++ web framework)

+Frontend:
+AngularJS

+See /dist/dependencies.md for more information.

 # Project
 Project description of the project is given in project_description.md